 Mayo Clinic offers appointments in Arizona, Florida and Minnesota and at Mayo Clinic Health System locations.

-Nasal irrigation.
+Try nasal irrigation.
 Once a day or as needed, fill a neti pot with a saline nasal solution or specially prepared water.
-Then tilt your head sideways over the sink and place the spout of the neti pot in your upper nostril.
-Breathing through your open mouth, pour in the liquid so it drains through your lower nostril.
+Tilt your head sideways over a sink.
+Then place the spout of the neti pot in your upper nostril.
+Pour in the liquid so it drains through your lower nostril.
+Breathe through your mouth as you pour.
 Repeat on the other side.

-Water should be distilled or sterile, previously boiled and cooled, or passed through a filter designed to trap potentially infectious organisms.
+Do not use regular tap water.
+Water should be distilled or sterile, previously boiled and cooled, or passed through a filter that is designed to trap common germs.

-If you're considering taking an allergy medication, talk to your health care provider about the risks and benefits.
-To manage mild allergy symptoms, he or she might recommend an oral antihistamine such as loratadine (Claritin, Alavert) or cetirizine (Zyrtec Allergy).
+If you still want to try allergy medicine, talk with a member of your health care team.
+Ask about the risks and benefits.
+To manage mild allergy symptoms, your health care professional might recommend an oral antihistamine that's taken by mouth.
+These antihistamines include loratadine (Claritin, Alavert) and cetirizine (Zyrtec Allergy).

 With